Capital World Group

 Inspect incoming fabrics and trims.
 Conduct fabric lab tests and perform rub tests to check colorfastness.
 This ensures that the materials meet quality standards before production starts.Fabric sourcing

-Vet and approve suppliers.
 Verify material certifications (e.g., organic or recycled content) and collect test reports.
-You should ensure that each fabric roll complies with buyer content, weight, and performance specs.
+You should ensure that each fabric roll complies with buyer content, weight and performance specs.

 • Sample development QC

 Create development samples that match all sizes and fit requirements.
-QC teams measure prototypes for correct measurements to confirm they comply with specified sizes.
+For example, when calculating how much fabrics is needed to make a jumpsuit, QC teams measure prototypes for correct measurements to confirm they comply with specified sizes and to have the correct amount of fabrics.

 They also review stitching and construction details, securing pre-production approval.
-This garment quality control step ensures any design issues are resolved before bulk production.
+This step in the garment manufacturing process ensures any design issues are resolved before bulk production.

 clothes development qc procedures